newjersey/navigator.business.nj.gov/content/src/fundings/clean-energy-program-large-energy-users.md

 ---
 filename: Clean Energy Program - Large Energy Users
 name: New Jersey’s Clean Energy Program - Large Energy Users
-displayName: New Jersey’s Clean Energy Program - Large Energy Users
+displayName: leu-clean-energy
 urlSlug: njcep-leu
 id: njcep-leu
 openDate: ""
 dueDate: ""
-descriptionMd: The Large Energy Users Program (LEUP) encourages large commercial and industrial utility customers that have facilities in New Jersey to to upgrade or install energy conserving measures in existing buildings and to help offset these capital costs.
+summaryDescriptionMd: The Large Energy Users Program (LEUP) encourages large commercial and industrial utility customers that have facilities in New Jersey to to upgrade or install energy conserving measures in existing buildings and to help offset these capital costs.
 These efficiency upgrades are customized to meet the requirements of the customers’ existing facilities, while advancing the State’s energy efficiency, conservation, and greenhouse gas reduction goals.
 callToActionLink: https://www.NJCleanEnergy.com/LEUP
 callToActionText: Learn more
 fundingType: grant